eth-cscs/SpFFT/docs/source/index.rst

 SpFFT Documentation
 ===================
-| SpFFT is a library for the computation 3D FFTs with sparse frequency domain data written in C++ with support for MPI, OpenMP, CUDA and ROCm.
+| SpFFT - A 3D FFT library for sparse frequency domain data written in C++ with support for MPI, OpenMP, CUDA and ROCm.
+It was originally intended for transforms of data with spherical cutoff in frequency domain, as required by some computational material science codes.

-| It was originally intended for transforms of data with spherical cutoff in frequency domain, as required by some computational material science codes, but was generalized to sparse frequency domain data.
+| For distributed computations, SpFFT uses a slab decomposition in space domain and pencil decomposition in frequency domain (all sparse data within a pencil must be on one rank).
+If desired, the libray can be compiled without any parallization (MPI, OpenMP, CUDA / ROCm).

 Design Goals